Diensteinheit IX: Organization

 The unit answered directly to the Head of the Ministry for State Security.
-DIX teams were usually formed up to 10 men.
+DIX teams were usually formed of up to 10 men.

 DIX was stationed in various locations, including Rostock, Schwerin, Magdeburg Leipzig Erfurt, Karl-Marx-Stadt (now Chemnitz), Dresden and Potsdam.
 The unit was also located in East Berlin.

 Recruitment

-Members of the Diensteinheit IX were recruited from the East German Volkspolizei.
+Prospective recruits were recruited from the East German Volkspolizei.
 Prospective members had to be between 25 and 39 years old.
 Candidates had to fulfill stringent physical and psychological requirements.

-Also, they had to be graduates from an officer's school.
+Training

+Prospective recruits were trained near Verlorenwasser, where they trained under live fire conditions, including combat patrol, close-quarters combat, commando style raids, counter ambush, counterterrorism, hostage rescue, operating in difficult to access terrain, rappelling from helicopters, urban warfare, and VIP protection.